as-ideas/oil/README.md

 For this reason OIL.js is no longer a registered CMP and does not support TCF v2.0.
 If you want to continue using OIL or develop it further, please register yourself at [IAB](https://iabeurope.eu/tcf-for-cmps/).

+The latest version of OIL is still available in master branch